Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Numerical Results

 \section{Numerical Results}

-In this section, we demonstrate our Pontryagin-guided neural approach on the Merton problem \emph{with both consumption and investment}, distinguishing it from prior works that focus primarily on investment decisions \citep[e.g.,][]{reppen2023deep_df,reppen2023deep_mf,dai2023learning}.
+In this section, we demonstrate our Pontryagin-guided neural approach on the Merton problem with both consumption and investment, distinguishing it from prior works that focus primarily on investment decisions \citep[e.g.,][]{reppen2023deep_df,reppen2023deep_mf,dai2023learning}.
 Incorporating consumption notably increases the dimensionality and difficulty for classical PDE/finite-difference methods.

-\paragraph{Experimental Setup.} We consider a one-year horizon $T=1$ and restrict the wealth (state) domain to $[0.1,\,2]$.
-Model parameters are $r=0.03$, $\mu=0.12$, $\sigma=0.2$, $\varepsilon=0.1$, $\gamma=2$, and $\rho=0.02$.
-Two neural networks approximate the consumption and portfolio policies, each taking $(t,X_t)$ as input so that the entire state-time domain is covered without needing to stitch local solutions.
+We consider a one-year horizon $T=1$ and restrict the wealth (state) domain to $[0.1,\,2]$.
+The model parameters are $r=0.03$, $\mu=0.12$, $\sigma=0.2$, $\varepsilon=0.1$, $\gamma=2$, and $\rho=0.02$.
+Two neural networks $C_{\phi}$ and $\pi_{\theta}$ approximate the consumption and portfolio policies, respectively, each taking $(t,X_{t})$ as input so that the entire state-time domain is handled by a single pipeline without needing to stitch local solutions.
 Both nets have two hidden layers (200 nodes each) with Leaky-ReLU activation.
-We draw $10{,}000$ initial samples $(t,X_t)$ uniformly in the time-wealth domain $\mathcal{D} \subset [0,1]\times[0.1,2]$.
-At each iteration, a fresh batch is simulated on-the-fly via Euler--Maruyama to prevent overfitting to a single dataset and to ensure the policy remains adapted.
+We draw 10,000 initial samples $(t,X_{t})$ uniformly in the time-wealth domain $\mathcal{D}=[0,1]\times[0.1,2]$.
+At each iteration, a fresh batch is simulated in real time via Euler--Maruyama to prevent overfitting to a single dataset and to ensure the policy remains adapted to the evolving environmen.